syncfusion-content/uwp-docs/uwp/Charts/Annotations.md

 ---
 layout: post
 title: Annotations | SfChart | uwp | Syncfusion
-description: Explains the chart annotations, positioning the annotation, customizing the annotation and types present in annotation.
+description: Explains the chart annotations, positioning the annotation, customizing the annotation and the types present in the annotation.
 platform: uwp
 control: SfChart
 documentation: ug